2023 AGENDA

 A Community Approach to Animal Control and Field Services: Tools to Keep People and Pets Together

-SPEAKERS: Josh Fisher | Ashley Staten | Sandra Strong | Jorge Ortega
+SPEAKERS: Josh Fisher | Sandra Strong | Jorge Ortega

 SUGGESTED AUDIENCE: ACOs, Management

 Join us and let’s talk about the emerging trend of bringing community services, social services, and outreach to field services.
-Leaders in the industry will share their unique perspective on implementing strategic changes in their organizations.
-Changes to support pets and people in the community.
+Leaders in the industry will share their unique perspective on implementing strategic changes in their organizations to support pets and people in the community.
 Learn how critical thinking, data analysis, and a basic human support approach can keep pets from entering the shelter.
 A community centered focus can work in both rural or urban areas and supports One Health by strengthening the human animal bond.

 3:00pm - 4:30pm | Palladium B